GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Hardware Requirements
 <!--
-1. The hardware requirements section should list all requirements (storage, memory, compute, GPUs. cluster software, ...) that exceed the capabilities of a standard business laptop.
+1. The hardware requirements section should list all requirements (storage, memory, compute, GPUs, cluster software, ...) that exceed the capabilities of a standard business laptop.
 -->
 This method can be run on a standard business laptop.